WellAlly Logo

 📍 Brain and Spinal Cord🔬 1 Related Lab Tests🔗 2 Related Terms

-Sellar mass; microadenoma < 10mm shows delayed enhancement, macroadenoma >= 10km may expand sella, invade cavernous sinus, or compress optic chiasm
+Sellar mass; microadenoma <10mm shows delayed enhancement, macroadenoma >= 10mm may expand sella, invade cavernous sinus, or compress optic chiasm

 📍 Sella Turcica🔬 2 Related Lab Tests🔗 2 Related Terms

-Rotator Cuff Tear on MRI
+Rotator Cuff Tear on MRI: What It Shows, Cost & Preparation

 Discontinuity or retraction of supraspinatus/infraspinatus tendon with fluid signal intensity in defect; muscle atrophy or fatty infiltration on T1; subacromial/subdeltoid bursal fluid